Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-This hi-tech, futuristic museum and cultural center details the different wine varieties and explains the different winemaking techniques using audiovisual displays.
+This hi-tech, futuristic museum and cultural center details the wine varieties and explains the winemaking techniques using audiovisual displays.

 You will see vat rooms and wine cellars and learn how the wine is stored at different stages.
-Your visit could end in the Belvedere Bar with a glass of Bordeaux red wine to enjoy while you admire the great views of the city.
+Your visit could end in the Belvedere Bar, where you could enjoy a glass of Bordeaux red wine while you admire the great views of the city.

-The impressive 3000 m2 building features a unique tower that’s more than 50 meters high.
-On the premises, a bar with unparalleled views of Bordeaux is nothing but the best place to unwind and enjoy a glass of local wine.
+The impressive 3000 m2 building features a unique tower over 50 meters high.
+On the premises, a bar with unparalleled views of Bordeaux is the best place to unwind and enjoy a glass of local wine.

 Pre-purchase your tickets with a skip-the-line entrance to La Cité du Vin here.